-Enrollment: Troy University Principles of Biology and Lab \$580 + fees 1 credit 4 Collegiate Hours heredity, and ecology.
+Dual Enrollment: Troy University Principles of Biology and Lab \$580 + fees 1 credit 4 Collegiate Hours BIO 1100 + BIO L100 This course focuses on biological principles including the evolution of life, cell structure and function, human biology, cell reproduction, heredity, and ecology.
 Credit for this non-majors course cannot be applied toward any curriculum in biology.
 The co-requisite lab includes coverage of scientific methods, measurements, microscopy, cell structure, human biology, cell reproduction, heredity, and ecology.
 This course satisfies the state requirement for one of the four science credits needed for graduation.
-Prerequisite: see enrollment requirements for dual enrollment at Troy University TROY LANCE SCITY.
-Dual Enrollment: Troy University Chemistry I and Lab \$580 + fees 1 credit 4 Collegiate Hours CHM 1142 + CHM L142 The emphasis of this course is the periodic table and stoichiometry, including chemical properties, physical states, and structure.
+Prerequisite: see enrollment requirements for dual enrollment at Troy University Course Code: 03999C1004 Dual Enrollment: Troy University Chemistry I and Lab \$580 + fees 1 credit 4 Collegiate Hours CHM 1142 + CHM L142 The emphasis of this course is the periodic table and stoichiometry, including chemical properties, physical states, and structure.
 The co-requisite lab includes experiments dealing with the periodic table, atomic structure, the gas laws, and stoichiometry.
 This course satisfies the state requirement for one of the four science credits needed for graduation.
-Prerequisite: A C or better in MTH 1112 or a score of 0, 1, or 5 on the math placement exam; see enrollment requirements for dual enrollment at Troy University Course Code: TROY TROY Dual Enrollment: Troy University Physics I and Lab \$580 + fees 1 credit 4 Collegiate Hours PHY 2252 + PHY L252 General Physics I is an introduction to the laws of mechanics and thermodynamics.
+Prerequisite: A C or better in MTH 1112 or a score of 0, 1, or 5 on the math placement exam; see enrollment requirements for dual enrollment at Troy University Course Code: 03999C1016 Dual Enrollment: Troy University Physics I and Lab \$580 + fees 1 credit 4 Collegiate Hours PHY 2252 + PHY L252 General Physics I is an introduction to the laws of mechanics and thermodynamics.
 The co-requisite lab emphasizes basic principles of mechanics and thermodynamics, the use of measuring instruments, and the interpretation of data.
 This course satisfies the state requirement for one of the four science credits needed for graduation.
-Prerequisite: MTH 1114; see enrollment requirements for dual enrollment at Troy University Course Code: TROY UNIVERSELECT.
-Dual Enrollment: Troy University Physical Science and Lab \$580 + fees 1 credit 4 Collegiate Hours SCI 2233 + SCI L233 Physical Science is a basic chemistry and physics course for non-science majors.
+Prerequisite: MTH 1114; see enrollment requirements for dual enrollment at Troy University Course Code: 03999C0501 Dual Enrollment: Troy University Physical Science and Lab \$580 + fees 1 credit 4 Collegiate Hours SCI 2233 + SCI L233 Physical Science is a basic chemistry and physics course for non-science majors.
 Credit in this course does not count toward a major in any science curriculum at Troy University.
 The co-requisite lab includes experiments in basic chemistry and physics.
 This course satisfies the state requirement for one of the four science credits needed for graduation.
-Prerequisite: see enrollment requirements for dual enrollment at Troy University Course Code: TROY TROY
+Prerequisite: see enrollment requirements for dual enrollment at Troy University Course Code: 03999C1024 TROY